-The post is funded until 30 June 2022, with opportunity to extend subject to funding.
-The salary will be on the Academic scale, Grade G5 scale in the range £35,377 - £40,611 per annum (inclusive of London Weighting).
+The post is part-time at 0.25 FTE and is funded until 31st July 2025.
+The salary will be on the Academic Grade 6 scale in the range £41,829 - £47,503 per annum pro rata (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
-Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference REF ITD-DCD-2021-19
+Please quote reference ITD-DCD-2022-20